 seems that whoever wrote Ruby code to interact with WinAPI had no idea about encodings/code pages Windows uses as there's loads of issues and they've been for years.

-Updated by luislavena (Luis Lavena) almost 7 years ago
+Updated by luislavena (Luis Lavena) about 7 years ago

 - Assignee set to cruby-windows